Constraining exotic compact stars composed of bosonic and fermionic dark matter with gravitational wave events: Introduction

-There has been much debate about the nature of this compact object, and some have argued that the secondary was most likely a black hole \cite{Tsokaros_2020,Godzieba_2021,Tan_2020}.
-For example, Fattoyev et al. \cite{Fattoyev:2020cws} have shown that a stiff equation of state supporting such a super-massive neutron star is inconsistent with constraints from heavy-ion collisions or from the low deformability of medium-mass stars.
-Sedrakian et al. \cite{Sedrakian:2020kbi} examined static and fast rotating configurations of hypernuclear stars, yet found that the resulting maximal masses are well below the lower bound of the mass of the secondary in GW190814, Tews et al. \cite{Tews:2020ylw} determined that if GW190814 was a BH-NS merger, it would impose strong constraints on the typical radius of neutron stars, while the assumption of a BH-BH merger is consistent with current knowledge of the neutron star EOS.
-Additionally, Nathanail et al. \cite{Nathanail_2021} conducted a statistical analysis of GW events and astronomical observations, showing that all measurements are in agreement if the maximum neutron star mass $M_{TOV} = 2.2^{+0.12}_{-0.13} \,\mathrm{M_\odot}$, while $M_{TOV} > 2.4 \,\mathrm{M_\odot}$ leads to an underproduction of ejected mass.
+There has been much debate about the nature of this compact object, and some have argued that the secondary was most likely a black hole \citep{Tsokaros:2020hli,Godzieba:2020tjn,Tan:2020ics}.
+For example, \citep{Fattoyev:2020cws} have shown that a stiff equation of state supporting such a super-massive neutron star is inconsistent with constraints from heavy-ion collisions or from the low deformability of medium-mass stars. \cite{Sedrakian:2020kbi} examined static and fast rotating configurations of hypernuclear stars, yet found that the resulting maximal masses are well below the lower bound of the mass of the secondary in GW190814, \citep{Tews:2020ylw} determined that if GW190814 was a BH-NS merger, it would impose strong constraints on the typical radius of neutron stars, while the assumption of a BH-BH merger is consistent with current knowledge of the neutron star EOS.
+Additionally, \citep{Nathanail:2021tay} conducted a statistical analysis of GW events and astronomical observations, showing that all measurements are in agreement if the maximum neutron star mass $M_{TOV} = 2.2^{+0.12}_{-0.13} \,\mathrm{M_\odot}$, while $M_{TOV} > 2.4 \,\mathrm{M_\odot}$ leads to an underproduction of ejected mass.